dockersamples/msbuild-2025-docker-qualcomm-lab/1-running-containers.md

 2. Open your browser and navigate to `http://localhost:8080`.
 You should see the default NGINX welcome page.

-3. Validate the architecture is indeed the `linux/amd64` architecture:

-4. Check the architecture for the container by running the following command:
+3. Check the platform for the container by running the following command:

     ```bash
     docker inspect non-native
     ```

     Near the end of the output, you should see a field named `ImageManifestDescriptor`.
-This field should indicate an architecture and platform like the following:
+This field should indicate a platform similar to the following:

     ```json
     {